lindseydortch/ga-project-1/notes.md

   4. Need to be able to see the back of the cards when the game is first loaded
   5. Let the player know when they have won the game
   6. Let the player know how many matches they have gotten correct and how many matches they have left
+  7. Bring in styling and Rick and Morty API

   STRETCH GOALS
   1. Allow players to select the amount of cards they want to be able to play with